Algoryx/AGXUnity/README.md

 Please check [AGX Dynamics for Unity product page](https://www.algoryx.se/agx-unity/) for more information.

-## Installation - AGX Dynamics installed separately
+## Installation - with AGX Dynamics installed separately

-Unity has to be started with AGX environment variables.
-For example (command prompt):
+If you don't want to use **AGX Dynamics for Unity (with AGX Dynamics included)**, the AGXUnity plugin can be installed separately following these instructions and alternatives.
+Unity has to be started with AGX Dynamics environment variables - for example (command prompt):

 ---
 ```